madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 ### The Galois Group of $\pfive$
 Much here is similar to our arguments in the previous section, so we speed up the pace a bit.

 By enumerating the roots, we deduce that the splitting field of $\pfive$ is $\Qfive$ [^root-of-unity].
-Throughout the rest of our arguments, we'll need to rely on basic [cyclotomic theory](https://kconrad.math.uconn.edu/blurbs/galoistheory/cyclotomic.pdf) a few times, this is the first of those times.
+Throughout the rest of our arguments, we'll need to rely on basic [cyclotomic theory](https://kconrad.math.uconn.edu/blurbs/galoistheory/cyclotomic.pdf) quite a few times, this is the first of those times.
 The degrees of cyclotomic extensions are given using Euler's $\varphi$ function:

 $$ [\Q(\roufive):\Q] = \varphi(5) = 4 $$